 My general approach was to stay away from academic or book work as much as possible and just get my kids to inspirational buildings that have knowledgeable people to share information about them.
-I believe that to really get the full impact of architecture—one needs to see it and feel it and smell it.
+I believe that to really get the full impact of architecture—one needs to see it, feel it, and smell it.

 The educational assignment: We talked about the Elements of Design (line, shape, value, color, space, and texture).
-My kids did a collage demonstrating their understanding of the elements.
-Then, as we toured each of these homes/places, I asked my kids to take a photo of the elements of design.
+My kids created a collage demonstrating their understanding of the elements.
+Then, as we toured each of these buildings, I asked my kids to look for and photograph the elements of design.
 They mounted these photos with the label containing that particular element in their year-end portfolio.

 Additionally, after browsing Google Images for amazing architecture, I asked my kids to choose 1 building and 1 architect to research, from anywhere in the world!
 They completed a worksheet with their notes and then put together a powerpoint presentation with their research.